kuiros7/PORTFOLIO/README.md

 # PYTHON Portfolio as a biotechnology engineer
 Welcome to my portfolio and thanks for your consideration by reading it

 I learned how to program by self-learning Python and SQL, as my background is more related towards engineering and biotechnology.
 I believe that Python is a powerful tool and I found it really useful to apply it into computational biology and data science.
-I have a solid understanding of Python but I'm still doing an effort to have an advance knowledge for powerful machine learning and statistical analysis.
+I have a solid understanding of Python but I'm still doing an effort to have an advance knowledge for powerful machine learning, statistical analysis, and neural networks.

 With this portfolo I want to show my abilities of ETL, exploratory analysis, data visualization, machine learning and statistics.
 I will be using basic libraries such as numpy, pandas, seaborn, and scikitlearn.
 I have included 3 projects which will help to showcase my abilities